La Hoya, Esquel Argentina

 The top lift provides access to a large cirque and by traversing, lots of off-piste terrain is opened up.
 Off-piste aficionados will enjoy the steep chutes, bowls, and the cornices that provide some great hucking fun.

-As per its namesake, the ski area sits in a wide circular basin and all runs converge into a narrow area.
-So no matter how hard you try, you won’t be able to lose the kids or your wife!
+As per its namesake (the hole), the ski area sits in a wide circular basin and all runs converge into a narrow area, so no matter how hard you try, you won’t be able to lose the kids or your wife!

 La Hoya Snow

 La Hoya is well recognised for its snow.
-The basin catches an average of 8.9 metres of dry Andean powder per season.
+The basin catches an average of 4 metres of dry Andean powder per season.
 The slopes are south facing so the quality of the snow is well retained, and the orientation of the basin contributes to a long ski season from June through to early October.
+Of course, like other

 La Hoya is located 14km from the town of Esquel.
 Esquel is the gateway to the gorgeous Los Alerces National Park and is situated in the Chubut Province in Argentine Patagonia.
 Esquel is 282km (175 miles) south of